Nylink: Resource sharing across New York

 In January 2004, Nylink began working with SUNY Geneseo to support the Information Delivery Service (IDS) pilot program.
 The IDS Project is a cooperative resource sharing system designed to implement and evaluate a set of common transaction objectives, policies, and procedures among participating libraries that will help optimize mutual access to the information resources contained within those libraries.
 The foundation of the project is based upon each participating library meeting the performance standards outlined in the IDS Project contract, using the OCLC ILLiad Resource Sharing Management System and the LAND Delivery System.
-IDS has gained attention nationwide through the ATLAS ILLiad conferences.
+IDS gained attention nationwide through the ATLAS ILLiad conferences.

 Additional services

-Nylink will continue to offer databases, E-book and journals, online encyclopedias, and other electronic resources to libraries at discounted rates for the next year.
-Nylink serves as the administrator on behalf of libraries, working with vendors, and providing the libraries with fiscal services and support.
-Nylink also offers consulting services on a wide range of subject areas.
+Nylink continued to offer databases, e-books and journals, online encyclopedias, and other electronic resources to libraries at discounted rates until 2011.
+Nylink served as the administrator on behalf of libraries, working with vendors, providing the libraries with fiscal services and support, and offered consulting services on a wide range of subject areas.